Saviour Darmanin

-Saviour Darmanin (born 7 February 1977 in Pietà, Malta) is a Maltese former professional footballer, who was most recently working with Maltese First Division side Vittoriosa Stars, where he was the club's assistant manager.
+Saviour Darmanin (born 7 February 1977 in Pietà, Malta) is a Maltese retired footballer, who was most recently working with Maltese First Division side Vittoriosa Stars, where he was the club's assistant manager.
 During his career, he played as a goalkeeper.
 Saviour is remembered for being part of the Valletta squad that beat Juventus in 2008, where he saved a shot to win Valletta the game in the penalty shoot-out.
 He now runs his own goalkeeping school in Malta.